 To make a transparent background in Procreate, open your layers panel and scroll down to the layer at the bottom of the list that shows your art’s background.
 Tap the checkmark on your background layer to uncheck it.
 This will remove your background from your Procreate art and make it transparent.

 Once you learn how to remove the background from your Procreate work, it opens up a whole new world of possibilities for you.
 Here are just a few of the reasons you would want to have a transparent background for your Procreate art:

-—sell your Procreate art on so many products across so many platforms like apparel, mugs, bags, notebooks, and more.
-If you want to get started with this, Printful is one of my favorite print on demand platforms that I suggest you check out.
+- sell your Procreate art on so many products across so many platforms like apparel, mugs, bags, notebooks, and more.

 Now that we’ve talked about some of the reasons why you might want to remove the backgrounds of your Procreate art, let’s walk through the process step-by-step.
 Firstly, we’ll talk about the process of making your background transparent in procreate, and then we’ll talk about how to export your work so that this transparency is maintained.